 Trevor Menders

 Trevor works broadly on the history of Japanese art from the medieval through modern periods.
-His dissertation, advised by Dr. Yukio Lippit and Dr. Melissa McCormick, investigates paintings of live performance at the turn of the 17th century, working across disciplines to bring together critical study of the visual and performing arts.
-Trevor’s past research on related topics has garnered recognition from the Japan Art History Forum’s Chino Kaori Memorial Prize (2021) and Harvard University’s Bowdoin Prize (2022).Other current projects include a forthcoming essay on the politics of Japanese ceramics collecting in the late 19th century.
+His dissertation investigates depictions of live performance at the turn of the 17th century, reaching across disciplines to bring together critical study of the visual and stage arts.
+Trevor’s research on related topics has garnered recognition from the Japan Art History Forum’s Chino Kaori Memorial Prize, Harvard University’s Bowdoin Prize, and the Asiatic Society of Japan’s Young Scholars’ Programme.